Select BITR Apparel On Sale. Shop Now

 41.5 mm in heel, 33.5 in forefoot (8 mm drop)

-To top it all off (literally), the Novablast 3 features a slightly more accommodating upper with a funky glitch camo pattern that looks really sweet in person.
+To top it all off (literally), the Novablast 4 features a color-blocked knit upper with a ton of great color options and just the right amount of breathability.
 We’ve always loved how Asics designs uppers, and this one is no exception.

 Read The Review